foxbunny/transplexer-routing/README.md

 register('book', '/book/:id');
 ```

-All routes have a name by which we can refer to them.
-This allows us to build
+All routes have a name.
+This allows us to build routes using the name and route
-routes using the name and route parameters, for example.
-Names must be unique,
+parameters, for example.
+Names must be unique, and it is an error to use the
-and it is an error to use the same name twice.
+same name twice.

-URL patterns is a path with optional path argument placeholders.
+URL patterns are paths with optional path argument placeholders.
 Placeholders
 look like `:abc` (colon followed by one or more alphanumeric characters or
 underscore).
+They correspond to locations where URL arguments (dynamic parts of
+URLs) would be present.
+For example, if we say `/book/:id`, we imply that the
+portion after the `/book/` will be variable, and there could be `/book/1`, and
+`/book/2` and so on, and the numbers 1 and 2 can be captured as `id` when
+handling the routing events.

-Placeholders can appear anywhere in the path, and do not
+Placeholders can appear anywhere in the path, and do not necessarily have to
-necessarily have to take up an entire segment between consecutive slashes.
-For
+take up an entire segment between consecutive slashes.
+For instance,
-instance, `/books/:slug-:id` is a perfectly valid URL pattern.
-Any data
+`/books/:slug-:id` is a perfectly valid URL pattern.
+Any data appearing in the
-appearing in the URL where the placeholders are found will be captured and made
+URL where the placeholders are found will be captured and made available to the
-available to the code handling the routing event under the same name as the
+code handling the routing event under the same name as the placeholder.
-placeholder.

 Routes can be registered in bulk using the `registerRoutes()`.
 This function
 takes an array where each member is an array consisting of two or more members